 Let us ask you a question first.
 “What is a religion to you?”
 Merely belonging to a religious group and being religious means different.
 If we see religion as a way of teaching ethics, but not a political tool or a business tool, Japanese are very religious people who practice religious activities without really being conscious about it.

 The term “religion” itself in Japanese culture defines only organized religion which has specific doctrines and requires membership.
 In general, the image evoked when Japanese people were asked about religion is overall negative.
 Why?
 Because what Japanese people know as religious groups are anti-social which produces victims or gets too much involved in politics, why bother?

 Are Japanese people are atheists?
 Atheists said to blossom amid affluence where most people feel economically secure.
 If we see that religion depends on fear, it sounds correct.
 People who are less vulnerable to the hostile forces of nature feel more in control of their lives and less in need of religion which requires you to follow certain rules to survive.

-Quite roughly, there are two religions which are prevalent in Japan; one is Shinto and the other one is Buddhism.
-Put aside the debate if the Shinto is a religion or collected belief, it surely is the foundation for Japanese way of life.
+Quite roughly, there are two religions that are prevalent in Japan; one is Shinto and the other one is Buddhism.
+Put aside the debate if the Shinto is a religion or collected belief, it surely is the foundation for the Japanese way of life.